 Analyze Market Value

-An alternative form of determining the worth of a property is analyzing
+An alternative form of determining the worth of a property is analyzing it's market value.

 A given market value has more variance than the equivalent appraised value.

 Unlike the appraised value, buyers have the most influence on the market value of a property because it's only worth what buyers are currently paying.

 Market value can be determined by either licensed or unlicensed individuals.